|RYAN CRUTHERS | GENERAL MANAGER/HEAD COACH|

 |JEFF PALUSEO | STRENGTH & CONDITIONING COACH|

-Jeff Paluseo enters his eighth season with the IceRays as their Strength & Conditioning Coach.
+Jeff Paluseo is in his ninth season with the IceRays as Strength & Conditioning Coach.
 He is the owner of Sports Fitness, LLC, where he trains current players.

 He played with the Corpus Christi IceRays of the Central Hockey League (CHL) for two seasons from 2000-2002, recording 29 goals and 32 assists for 61 points with 39 penalty minutes and a -24 rating during 116 games.
 Additional hockey experience includes four seasons with SUNY Plattsburgh from 1996-2000, recording 66 goals and 95 assists for 161 points through 131 games.